-The financial crisis has demonstrated that the key to a successful project financing (or indeed, financing of any nature) is due diligence.
-Being fully aware of the risks inherent in a particular project and its host country (and who bears which of the many costs involved in financing a project) is the first step in identifying mitigants to those risks.
-A project finance lawyer must be fully conversant with ever-shifting market trends, as well as the project company's business because, in order to advise his/her clients on the risks associated with a project, he/she will need to have first considered all aspects of the underlying project.
-Only once a comprehensive analysis of the underlying project has been undertaken (from the security of its feedstock and fuel supply right through to any potential political, regulatory, legal and environmental issues) will it be possible to identify the material risks to that project's future success.
+The financial crisis demonstrated that the key to a successful project financing (or indeed, financing of any nature) is due diligence.
+A full awareness of the risks inherent in a particular project and its host country (and who bears which of the many costs involved in financing a project) is the first step in identifying mitigants to those risks.
+A project finance lawyer must be fully conversant with evershifting market trends as well as the project company's business because, in order to advise their clients on the risks associated with a project, they will need to have first considered all aspects of the underlying project.
+Only once a comprehensive analysis of the underlying project has been undertaken, from the security of its feedstock and fuel supply right through to any potential political, regulatory, legal and environmental issues, will it be possible to identify the material risks to that project's future success.